How to make John Legend sing to you as your new Google Assistant voice

-If you'd rather listen to John Legend than Google Assistant's robo-voice, you're in luck.
+If you'd rather listen to John Legend than Google Assistant's robovoice, you're in luck.
 Google has turned the singer-songwriter into the newest voice option for Google Assistant.
-Legend's voice will croon to you from any Google Assistant device in US English, from your Android phone to any Google Home ($129 at Walmart) and Google Home Hub ($149 at Dell Home).
+Legend's voice will croon to you from any Google Assistant device in US English, from your Android phone to any Google Home ($129 at Walmart) and Google Home Hub ($149 at Crutchfield).
 Heads up, you can't trap him in your phone or home -- Legend's voice will only be available "for a limited time".

 There are two ways to make Legend your Google Assistant.